What does a Leasehold mean in Thailand?

 A long-term leasehold contract is not just a contractual agreement, it is also a registrable legal interest against the freehold title document.
 Once registered, the lease on Thailand real estate becomes a lien upon the title deed.
 As a legal interest, it also means the lease can be bought, sold, and transferred.

 The right to possession and use is for a specified period of time in return for the payment of consideration and the terms are recorded in a "lease agreement" contract.
-On real-estate in Thailand, it is possible to take a leasehold interest over any type of property such as land, apartments, condominiums, townhomes or villas.
+On real estate in Thailand, it's possible to take a leasehold interest over any type of property such as land, apartments, condominiums, townhomes, or villas.

-In Thailand, the current legal maximum period stipulated for a leasehold is 30 years.
+So what is a leasehold in Thailand?
+The current legal maximum period stipulated for a leasehold is 30 years in Thailand.
 This relatively short period specified by Thailand real-estate law for leasehold property has therefore led to the creation of contractual leasehold arrangements designed to "extend" the lease term.
 Land offices in Thailand refuse to register leases for more than 30 years, although they do allow private agreements to contain lease "renewals".

 Consequently, great efforts have been made by developers and their lawyers to provide purchasers the opportunity to acquire longer leasehold periods.

 If the leasehold relates to land, the agreement would generally be a Land Lease Agreement (LLA).
 If the leasehold concerns an apartment, the agreement would generally be an Apartment Lease Agreement (ALA).